-2) Identify your “why.”
+Now that you have a bit more free time, you can come up with a goal you really care about and want to achieve.
 Many people will create a goal without a real “why” behind it.
-You may say that you want to save more money.
-That’s great, but what are you saving the money for?
-Retirement?
-A new business?
-A car?
-Vacation?
-Whatever the goal is, when you achieve it, what will it do for your life?
-Why are you passionate about it?
-If you don’t have a concrete “why” to push your sails forward, you will not reach your destination.
+For example, you may say that you want to save more money.
+That can be a great goal, if the “why” aligns.
+What are you saving the money for?
+Retirement, a new car, a vacation after all of this is over?
+Whatever the goal is, when you achieve it, what will it do for your life and why are you passionate about it?
+If you don’t have a concrete “why”, you will not reach your destination.

-7) Celebrate your wins.
-Regardless of how big or small, you should celebrate your accomplishments.
-You could go see a good movie, have a decadent dessert, hit the dance floor, or book a spa treatment.
-But know that the celebration doesn’t have to be in the form of a reward, simply jotting down your accomplishments in a daily journal can improve your mindset and give you the sense of achievement that will motivate you to do more.
-Don’t minimize your progress, forward is forward.
+Regardless of how big or small these victories, you should celebrate your accomplishments.
+When you hit a milestone on your goal journey or you simply feel proud of yourself for your progress, celebrate with a good movie on Netflix, a delicious dessert, an at-home spa treatment, or a dance party in your living room.
+But also know that the celebration doesn’t have to be in the form of a reward—simply jotting down your accomplishments in a daily journal can improve your mindset and give you the sense of achievement that will motivate you to stay on track, too.
+Don’t minimize your progress.
+Forward is forward.

 We know that times are hard right now.
 It might be difficult to focus on your goals, or anything else for that matter, but we think that it’s worth a try.
 Goal-setting will help you feel less lonely, find fulfillment, and benefit your overall wellbeing.
 Take care of yourself.